2023 Solar Incentives Guide for Ithaca, NY - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-- Net Metering: Be sure to talk to your Ithaca utility company about signing a net metering agreement.
+- Net Metering: Be sure to speak with your Ithaca utility company about signing a net metering agreement.
 This allows you to get a credit towards your utility bill every month for the value of excess energy generated by your solar panels.
-You might receive either a dollar-for-dollar credit or a percentage of the value.
+You could receive either a dollar-for-dollar credit or a percentage of the value.

 Federal Solar Incentives

-Federal incentives are the kind of incentives that you are most likely to have heard of.
-The Federal Solar Investment Tax Credit, or ITC, is likely the best-known federal solar incentive.
-The ITC allows you to claim a tax credit for a predetermined percentage of your solar system's cost.
+Federal incentives are the type of incentives that you are most likely to have some knowledge of.
+The Federal Solar Investment Tax Credit, or ITC, is the most well-known federal solar incentive.
+The ITC provides you with a tax credit for a predetermined percentage of your solar system's cost.

-The ITC applies to solar panels installed after January 1, 2006 on a primary or secondary residence in the United States that you own.
-Originally, the tax credit was for 30% of the total cost — for panels, equipment, labor and accessories — although that amount may range from 26-30%, depending on when your solar project was undertaken.
-There is no cap on the claim amount.
+The ITC can be applied to solar panels installed after January 1, 2006 on a primary or secondary residence that you own in the United States.
+Initially, the credit applied to 30% of the total cost — for panels, equipment, accessories and labor — although that amount may range from 26-30%, depending on when your solar system was installed.
+There is no cap on the amount you can claim.

-Click here to learn more about the new Inflation Reduction Act.
-Your local Ithaca solar panel installation expert is the best person to answer your questions about the new Clean Energy Credit and how it may apply to you.
+More information about the new Inflation Reduction Act can be found here.
+Your local Ithaca solar panel company can answer your questions and explain how the new Clean Energy Credit applies to you.

 State & Local Solar Incentives